stacksjs/.github/profile/README.md

 ## About Stacks

 Discover the power of Stacks, a modern web application framework developed in TypeScript.
-Our philosophy centers around crafting an exceptional DX, one that empowers developers to build world-class web applications, libraries, and modern clouds.
+Our philosophy centers around crafting an exceptional DX, one that empowers developers to build world-class web applications, libraries, and endlessly scalable clouds.

 - Automated database-agnostic schema migrations, seeders & factories.
 - Self-hosted and self-managed cloud infrastructure.